How to Setup and Secure UniFi VLAN

 8. Click Apply Changes

 Next, we need to create the network for the Cameras and IoT devices.
-Click again on Create a new network, repeat the steps below for both Cameras and IoT, using VLAN 30 for cameras en 40 for IoT:
+Click again on New Virtual network, and repeat the steps below for both Cameras and IoT, using VLAN 30 for cameras and 40 for IoT:

 1. Network Name: IoT